 Yes, the bright little Lampyridae gets a lot more attention than most of the three million other types of insects in the world.
 Poet Robert Frost wrote about “Fireflies in the Garden,” and James Whitcomb Riley described "How the fireflies in the twilight drifted by like flakes of starlight.”
 There is a magic in this little beetle than outshines any neon sign or computer graphic.
 It fascinates children and intrigues adults.
 We have learned from it, too.
 Its chemistry has helped us synthesize Luciferin, which is now used in glow sticks and is currently being tested in medical research on such diseases as cancer and multiple schlerosis.

-Frivolous?
+Some folks may think it is frivolous to have a state insect.
 I don’t think so.
 That little lightning bug at my window is a glowing little miracle of the night.
 Its life is short - just a few months.
 During that brief spell it does its best to cast a small light into the darkness.
 We can only hope that in our own season we can do as well with what we have been given.

-So here, in the middle of another Hoosier summer, let us honor the tiny lightning bug, the night visitor that brightens the eyes of all who behold it.
+So, let us honor the tiny lightning bug, the night visitor that brightens the eyes of all who behold it.
 It just can’t help it.
 After all, as the song says, “When you’ve gotta glow, you’ve gotta glow.”